kasprlab/mapty-practice/README.md

 10/04/2022
 - [x] Complete and review content 237: Refactoring for Project Architecture
-- [ ] Complete and review content 238: Managing Workout Data: Creating Classes
+- [x] Complete and review content 238: Managing Workout Data: Creating Classes

+11/04/2022
-- [ ] Complete and review content 239: Creating a New Workout
+- [x] Complete and review content 239: Creating a New Workout
+- [ ] Complete and review content 240: Rendering New Workouts